 The most important part of a runner’s gear is her shoes, and that’s the same for a dog too.
 Even though dogs can run “barepaw,” it’s going to be much nicer on your dog’s feet if you get him or her booties.

-Make sure, though, that you let your dog break in the booties at home just like you wouldn’t buy a new pair of running shoes and instantly start running in them.
+Make sure, though, that you let your dog break in the booties at home just like you would break in a new pair of running shoes.
+After all, what you dog now is really is a new pair of running shoes.
 You can even get liner socks for your pooch if needed.

 If you’re planning to run in low-light areas or at night/in the morning, you should consider a safety light.
 This is especially important as you have a canine friend several feet in front of you that isn’t going to be as flexible.

-And while you’re at it, you should look for doggie gear that is reflective like harnesses and leashes.
+And while you’re at it, you should look for doggie harnesses and leashes that are reflective.

 Rules and Etiquette